10 Common Deck Building Mistakes & How to Avoid Them

 Mistake 10: Not Following Local Building Codes or Failing to Get Proper Permits

 Deck permits are required by almost every city or town in the USA.
+In addition, some states require stamped construction drawings from engineers when applying for a permit.
 Unfortunately, in some cities or towns, the permit doesn’t mean the deck will be inspected.
 You should ask your building department about this before you even begin planning your deck.

 Obtaining a permit and following local deck-building codes can help prevent accidents and headaches.
 You may discover early in the process that your deck violates a zoning code, for instance.
 Can you imagine investing all the money and work to build a new deck without a permit and then discovering that you have to tear it down or reduce it in size because you failed to get the proper permit from the start?
 It happens every year to well-intentioned DIYers.
 Don’t let it happen to you!